angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 }
 ```

+Once you have understood this process, you can take many screenshots as you wish.
+For example, you can use a [glob library](https://github.com/sindresorhus/globby) to get all the markdown files inside a folder.
+However, sometimes it might be simpler to use a crawler and traverse all the links within your app.

-## Going deeper
+## What's next?

-Once you have understand this process, you can esaily:
+After this introduction, you can go deeper with some of these ideas:

-- Integrate this process on your CI system, for example after PR.
+- Integrate this process into your CI system at PR.
+This way, you will never forget to create an image.
-- Generate images for each of your links crawling them recurisvely with playwright and requesting them on demand.
+- Generate images for each of your links.
+Crawl them recursively with Playwright and request them on demand.
-- Add extra information to the image like tags.
+- Customize the look and feel of the image.
+You can use tags, swap the SVG pattern, change the font, etc.
+- On your dynamic site, you can create a small `NodeJs` server.
+There you will generate the images just in time.
+After generation, you will persist them.
+If the file already exists, your reverse proxy or CDN will serve that file for you.

-Now you are ready to unistall Photoshop and style everything with CSS :sunglasses:
+Now you are ready to uninstall Photoshop and style everything with CSS :sunglasses:

-::: github-link https://github.com/angelblanco/angelblanco.dev You can check the source code of this process for this page on Github
+::: github-link https://github.com/angelblanco/angelblanco.dev You can check the source code of the process I use for this page on Github